sasha-sup/dpi-checkers/ru/tcp-16-20_dwc/README.md

 **Latest stats**: _266_ domains out of _10'000_ (_2.66%_) are whitelisted<br>
 **File Format**: _.csv/.md_ table with `| Domain | Provider | Country |` header

+⚠️ upd.: We found that whitelists can vary significantly between operators.
+Nevertheless, on average there are a small number of intersecting results.
+Thus, you can analyze (using the methodology described here) the necessary operators, find the intersection of the results, and use them as needed.

 ### Notes
 As far as we know, the whitelist is created using the `*.domain.com:*` scheme.
 Thus, you can (and should?) use subdomains of the found domains (if _site.com_ works, then _foo.site.com_ and _foo.bar.site.com_ will also work).